Volhynia (film): Plot

-Zosia tries to get by the best she can while she takes care of the children.
-However, one day, she defends herself against an attempted rape by a Ukrainian policeman, and the presence of the Jews hidden by her is revealed.
-The Jews, an old couple and a young unrelated boy, escape and find shelter for the winter in the home of a local Ukrainian, who agrees to help after the Jew promises him a large amount of money.
-When the Jew's wife dies and winter comes, the Ukrainian demands a payment.
-When he asees that the Jew cannot pay him, he murders him in the forest.
-The young Jew is rescued by the Ukrainian's son.

 In the summer of 1943, news about the killings committed by Ukrainians spreads among the Poles in the village.
 At the time, a young Polish man who is seriously injured arrives at Zosia's home.
 When he recovers, he settles there as it makes Zosia feel safer.
 He contacts the local Home Army unit, which, by orders of the Polish government in the United Kingdom, does not protect the Poles from Ukrainian attacks but prepares to fight the Germans in the future.
 When the young man is asked to be a guide for members of the Home Army on the way to a meeting with the Ukrainian Insurgent Army (UPA), Zosia desperately tries to discourage him from going.
 She failed to stop him.
-When two members of the Home Army arrive at the meeting, as agreed without weapons, they get surrounded by the UPA soldiers, captured, and then dismembered by horses.
-The men from the UPA then hunt for the rest of the Home Army group.
-They find only Zosia's friend, who has escaped and is hiding in a church that is full of Poles.
-During the ceremony, the Ukrainians enter the church, killing everyone in the way, but Zosia's friend.
-She runs to the church's tower and somehow survives the attack.